Comp211-FA24/lab-00/README.md

 #### Relative line numbering

 In the above [demos](#vim-demos), you may have noticed a weird line numbering system.
 This is called relative line numbering, which is the default setting in the container because, as you saw in `vimtutor` (2.5), many operators accept a count, such as `2dd` to delete two lines.
-Although omitted in the tutorial, another useful application is something like `4j` to move down 4 lines.
-These numbers are relative to the current line and are not absolute line numbers.
+Although omitted in the tutorial, another useful application is something like `4j` to move down 4 lines (i.e., you can instantly move to anywhere on the screen).
+For these operators, the numbers are relative to the current line and are not absolute line numbers.
 So, relative line numbering is useful for these operations (see the demos).

 For example, consider that with absolute line numbers (only), if the current line is 897 and you wish to move down to line 912, you would have to compute `{912-897}j` = `15j`.
 With relative line numbers, you would simply see line 912 labeled as 15.

-We encourage you to try this setting, and note that the absolute line number of the current line is still shown.
+We encourage you to stick with this setting for a bit.
+Note that the absolute line number of the current line is still shown.
 If you dislike this setting, you can turn it off.

 #### Vim customization

 As mentioned, vim is highly customizable.
 Specifically, vim looks for settings in `~/.vimrc`.
-That file contains the line `set relativenumber`, which enables the above setting.
+That file contains the line `set relativenumber`, which enables relative line numbering.

-To turn off relative line numbering, simply comment that line out.
-However, recall from [earlier](#mounted-directory-mntlearncli) that changes to `~/.vimrc` won't persist.
+To turn it off, simply comment that line out.
+However, recall from [earlier](#mounted-directory-mntlearncli) that in the container, changes to `~/.vimrc` won't persist.
 So, you must instead edit `/mnt/learncli/.vimrc`.
 When the container is entered, it automatically copies that file to `~/.vimrc`.

 #### File tree and EasyMotion